 On past trips we’ve seen approximately 80 species of birds including Townsend’s Solitaire, Mountain Bluebird, American Pipit, Horned Lark, Northern Goshawk, Golden Eagle and Prairie Falcon.
 We search for and often spot Bighorn Sheep among the high peaks of the mountain, sometimes distant and sometimes near.
 Coyotes and Mule Deer are often sighted and you never know when a Porcupine is going to waddle into view.
 Conditions permitting we will venture out to Borax Lake, home of the unique and endangered Borax Lake Chub and we’ll visit the Alvord Desert.

-- Trip Leader: Candace Larson
+- Trip Leader: Candace Larson and Gregory Smith

 - Fee: $995 members / $1,195 non-members